hectorqlucero/cgen/README.md

 ## Menu Customization

-The navigation menu is assembled by `src/<project>/menu.clj`, which merges auto-generated entity menus with your custom links and dropdowns.
-The `get-menu-config` function combines everything, sorts by `:order`, and returns the complete menu map.
+The navigation menu is assembled by `src/<project>/menu.clj`.
+It automatically creates dropdown groups from your entity configs and lets you add custom links.
+The three sections below show how to add your own menu items.

 ### Custom Nav Links